danjokeny/ScholarshipApplication/README.md

 10.  allowed for delete of application form
 11. defaulted amount to 0 on the add new application page
 12.  admin and reviewers call different route to get all application forms
+13.  requestors can only see their applications
+14.  added welcome login message to nav bar
+15.  added secone message line to users and forms page